lyticus/tracker/README.md

 # lyticus

-> Generic wrapper for analytics clients.
+> Analytics client facade.

+## About

+Lyticus' mission is to prevent analytics client vendor lock-in.

+It does so by providing a uniform abstraction layer which serves as a facade for a supported analytics client.

 ## Supported clients